sezanzeb/sezanzeb/readme.md

 - [treibhaus](https://github.com/sezanzeb/Treibhaus) a crossover between genetic optimization and gradient descent

 Project Ideas
-- GUI application to control the Yamaha WXA-50 amplifier, which supports some XML API
+- Linux GUI application to control the Yamaha WXA-50 amplifier, which supports some XML API